No Fault Found (NFF)

 Intermittent Fault Detection and Isolation System 2.0 (IFDIS 2.0), which augments traditional testing methods, is used to detect and isolate intermittent faults as well as any other wiring problems in complex LRU and WRA chassis.

-Intermittent Fault Detector (IFD) is the portable variant used to detect and isolate intermittent faults in Electronic Wiring Interconnect Systems (EWIS) and cable harnesses.
+Portable Intermittent Fault Detector (PIFD) is the portable variant used to detect and isolate intermittent faults in Electronic Wiring Interconnect Systems (EWIS) and cable harnesses and is applicable at all levels of maintenance.